-Tropical forests recover carbon faster than plant biodiversity following major disturbance
+Tropical forests recover carbon faster than plant biodiversity

-A new study of tropical forests has concluded that plant biodiversity richness takes longer to recover than carbon storage in regrowing forests following major disturbances such as farmland clearance.
+A new study of tropical forests has concluded that plant biodiversity takes longer to recover than carbon storage in regrowing forests following major disturbances such as farmland clearance.

 The findings, published in the scientific journal Proceedings of the Royal Society B, have important implications for policies that target simultaneous recovery of both carbon and biodiversity, such as the Convention on Biological Diversity and REDD+.

 Tropical forests contain between half and two thirds of terrestrial global biodiversity and around one third of the global terrestrial carbon pool.
 Regrowing forests can help to soak up some of the emissions produced by human activities and potentially help to reduce extinctions.

-The new research, led by the Centre for Ecology & Hydrology (CEH) in the UK, is the first large scale analysis of both plant biodiversity and carbon pool recovery in tropical secondary forests.
-A secondary forest is a forest or woodland area which has re-grown after a major disturbance such as farmland clearance, fire, insect infestation, timber harvest or windthrow.

-The research team which included scientists from CEH and Bournemouth University conducted a meta-analysis using data collated from a systematic review of 607 secondary forest sites from 74 studies describing carbon pools (aboveground biomass, belowground biomass, soil carbon) and biodiversity (plant species richness or plant species composition).
-Each site had comparable data for a nearby reference forest, a site that is relatively free of human disturbance.
-Previous studies of carbon accumulation in tropical secondary forests have not undertaken comparisons against such reference systems.

 The scientists concluded that although carbon recovered quickest, even after 80 years regrowing forests tended to have less carbon than undisturbed forests.
 This is probably because these forests are often dominated by small, fast growing trees.
 It may take centuries for larger trees which hold more carbon to become established.

+The new research is the first large scale analysis of both plant biodiversity and carbon pool recovery in tropical secondary forests - areas which have re-grown after a major disturbance such as farmland clearance.

+The research team which included scientists from the Centre for Ecology & Hydrology and Bournemouth University conducted a synthesis of data collected from 607 secondary forest sites describing carbon pools and plant.
+Each site had comparable data for a nearby site that was relatively free of human disturbance.

 While the number of tree species recovered quickly, many species associated with undisturbed forests were rare in regrowing forest.
 This is a concern because these are the species most vulnerable to extinction.

-Lead author Phil Martin, a PhD student at the Centre for Ecology & Hydrology, said, “We think plant species associated with undisturbed forests are failing to colonise regrowing forests because their seeds never get there.
+Lead author Phil Martin, a PhD student at the Centre for Ecology & Hydrology, said, “We think plant species normally found in undisturbed forests are failing to colonise regrowing forests because their seeds never get there.
 These recovering forests are often far from undisturbed forests and surrounded by farmland.
 This means forest animals cannot move seeds between the two forests.
 We suggest that when conservationists aim to restore tropical forests they should help dispersal of seeds from undisturbed to regrowing areas by planting trees throughout the wider landscape.”

-Co-author Professor James Bullock from the Centre for Ecology & Hydrology said, “Our results clearly indicate that preservation of old-growth forests are vital for the conservation of some specialist species.
-However if a forest is being regrown policymakers should not assume that biodiversity and carbon recover are closely coupled.”
+Co-author Professor James Bullock from the Centre for Ecology & Hydrology said, “Our results clearly indicate that preservation of old-growth forests is vital for the conservation of some specialist species.
+However if a forest is recovering after clearance policymakers should not assume that biodiversity and carbon recovery are closely coupled.”

 -ends-